jenkins-x/godog-jx/README.md

+# Deprecated

+We have moved to using these BDD tests instead: https://github.com/jenkins-x/bdd-jx

-# BDD tests for Jenkins X using Godog
+## BDD tests for Jenkins X using Godog

 This project contains the BDD tests for using Jenkins X with the [jx command line](https://github.com/jenkins-x/jx)